hch12907/v6synth-dns/README.md

 # v6synth-dns

-A DNS server which attempts to synthesise AAAA records for websites that use a dual-stacked CDN.
+A DNS forwarder which attempts to synthesise AAAA records for websites that use a dual-stacked CDN.

 The synthesis of AAAA occurs in the scripts (check them out [here](./config/scripts)).

 Inspired by https://gitlab.com/miyurusankalpa/IPv6-dns-server.

-# Building
+## Building

 ```
 cargo build --release